Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Abstract

 \section{Abstract}

 Low Earth orbit (LEO) mega-constellations greatly extend the coverage and resilience of future wireless systems.
 Within the mega-constellations, laser inter-satellite links (LISLs) enable high-capacity, long-range connectivity.
 Existing LISL schemes often overlook mechanical limitations of laser communication terminals (LCTs) and non-uniform global traffic profiles caused by uneven user and gateway distributions, leading to suboptimal throughput and underused LCTs/LISLs -- especially when each satellite carries only a few LCTs.
-This paper investigates the joint optimization of LCT connections and traffic routing to maximize the constellation throughput, considering the realistic LCT mechanics and the global traffic profile.
-The problem is formulated as an NP-hard mixed-integer program coupling LCT connections with flow-rate variables under link capacity constraints.
+This paper investigates the joint optimization of LCT connections and traffic routing to maximize the constellation throughput, considering the realistic LCT mechanics and a snapshot-level spatial traffic profile.
+We show that the resulting per-snapshot formulation is a mixed-integer program coupling LCT connections with flow-rate variables under link capacity constraints, and the associated fixed-snapshot abstract decision problem is NP-hard.
 Due to its intractability, we resort to relaxing the coupling constraints via Lagrangian duality, decomposing the problem into a weighted graph-matching for LCT connections, weighted shortest-path routing tasks, and a linear program for rate allocation.
 Here, Lagrange multipliers reflect congestion weights between satellites, jointly guiding the matching, routing, and rate allocation.
-Subgradient descent optimizes the multipliers, with provable convergence.
+Subgradient descent optimizes the multipliers, with proven convergence.
 Simulations using real-world constellation and terrestrial data show that our methods substantially improve network throughput by up to $35\%$--$145\%$ over existing non-joint approaches.